RadicalOfficial/Sports-Extension/README.md

 (get NFL teams)    // Gets the NFL Teams
-(team index (Number Here) stats)     // Gets the index team's stats e.g. 1 being GreenBay Packers (days until Super Bowl)    // The Days until the Super Bowl LVIII (The next super bowl will not be accurate like 2024s)
+(team index (Number Here) stats)     // Gets the index team's stats e.g. 1 being GreenBay Packers (days until Super Bowl)    // The Days until the Super Bowl LVIII (The next super bowl will not be accurate like 2025s, no API key needed)
 ```
 <br>